learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***Why to use Express.js?***
+## Q 35. ***Why to use Express.js?***

 ExpressJS is a prebuilt NodeJS framework that can help you in creating server-side web applications faster and smarter.
 Simplicity, minimalism, flexibility, scalability are some of its characteristics and since it is made in NodeJS itself, it inherited its performance as well.

 Express 3.x is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.
 You can then use a database like `MongoDB` with `Mongoose` (for modeling) to provide a backend for your Node.js application.
 Express.js basically helps you manage everything, from routes, to handling requests and views.

-It has become the standard server framework for node.js.
+It has become the standard server framework for Node.js.
 Express is the backend part of something known as the MEAN stack.
 The MEAN is a free and open-source JavaScript software stack for building dynamic web sites and web applications which has the following components;

 1. **MongoDB** - The standard NoSQL database
 2. **Express.js** - The default web applications framework